-Haida Gwaii (formally known as the Queen Charlotte Islands) consists of some 154 mountain peaks lying off the northwest coast of British Columbia.
+Haida Gwaii (formerly known as the Queen Charlotte Islands) consists of some 154 mountain peaks lying off the northwest coast of British Columbia.

 Sometimes known as the 'Canadian Galapagos', these sparsely populated, wild, rainy and magical outcrops team with bald eagles, peregrine falcons, the elusive black-footed albatross and the world's largest black bears.
 They are believed to be the only part of Canada to escape from the last Ice Age, these islands benefit from a warm ocean current, teeming with life, that has helped cover the landscape with a spruce and cedar rainforest, containing some trees more than a thousand years old.

 Protected as the Gwaii Haanas National Park Reserve, this is one of Canada's finest wilderness regions, embracing 138 islands and some 500 Haida archaeological sites.
 The pathos of ruined settler dwellings is matched by intricately carved totem poles, and the finest site of all is 'Sgan Gwaii', or Ninstints, abandoned by the Haida in 1880 but now recognized by UNESCO as a World Heritage Site.

 Accommodation choices for Haida Gwaii

 We’ve selected a range of accommodation options for when you visit Haida Gwaii.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.

 This intimate floating ecolodge sits in an isolated inlet on Haida Gwaii’s pristine west coast.
 Its setting, combined with the variety of activities it offers and its commitment to preserving Haida heritage makes it one of the finest hotels in Canada.